|Due to other vehicles in the way, we couldn’t get a photo with all four of them together. But, we were thrilled to get these.|

 |There were four rhinos by the tar road.|

 By 9:30, we were inside the Crocodile Bridge Gate and ready to travel the hour-long drive to Lower Sabie, a popular spot where visitors to the park can take a break from game driving, have a meal, buy souvenirs and relax, entranced by wildlife on the Sabie River.
 (Over the next few days, we’ll share many photos from this spectacular location).

 We had an excellent start to the day.
-We encountered three of the Big Five in the first 10 km, (6.2 miles).
-Oddly, even with great “safari luck” we’ve yet to spot a lion or leopard in Kruger during these past four months of many visits to Kruger.
-(We arrived in Marloth Park exactly four months ago today on February 11th).
+We encountered three of the Big Five in the first 10 km (6.2 miles).
+Oddly, even with great “safari luck,” we’ve yet to spot a lion or leopard in Kruger during these past four months of many visits to Kruger.
+(We arrived in Marloth Park precisely four months ago today, on February 11th).

+No Cathi and Rick and the four friends that had joined them on this African adventure.
 We were situated at a good table with a bird’s eye view of the entrance to the restaurant and waited and waited and waited.
-No Cathi and Rick and the four friends that had joined them on this African adventure.
 I ordered an iced tea.
-Tom didn’t order a thing.
-We both wanted to wait and dine with our friends once they arrived.
+Tom didn’t call a thing.
+We both wanted to stay and dine with our friends once they arrived.

-Once back home, around 4:00 pm, I received a peculiar message from Cathi using a park employee’s email wondering what had happened to us.
-In the interim, we’d called their hotel leaving a message they urgency contact us to let us know they were OK.
+Once back home, around 4:00 pm, I received a peculiar message from Cathi using a park employee’s email, wondering what had happened to us.
+In the interim, we’d called their hotel, leaving a message.
+They urgently contact us to let us know they were OK.